desirit/coursera-HardenAI-Patch-and-RecoverIncidentsFast/README.md

 **Happy Learning!**

-If you find these labs helpful, please star this repository and share with your colleagues.
+If you find this demo code helpful, please star this repository and share with your colleagues.